top of page

 Transaction Uncertainty

-Pricing, payment, and delivery are often coordinated informally.
+Pricing, payment, and delivery are often managed informally, creating unnecessary risk.

 Implication: Trust is relationship-based, not system-based.